bluegreen-labs/jungleweather/README.md

 or use the [download link](https://github.com/khufkens/jungleweather/archive/master.zip).

 With [RStudio installed](https://www.rstudio.com/) open the R project by double clicking on the .Rproj file.
 This will open up the project in RStudio.
 Explore the functions in the R directory and adjust to your needs (naming conventions).

+As the project has not produced any results yet only very basic meta-data scripts are included.
+More will folow as the project progresses.